kamil-janusz-kalinowski/texture_analizer/README.md

-# Image Annotation and Dataset Creation Pipeline
+# Identify Texture Using GLCM

 This repository contains a pipeline for creating annotations for images and generating a dataset from these annotations.
 It also includes tests for the models used in the pipeline.
 Work in progress...

 ## Overview